Keith Aucoin: Playing career

 For the 2011–12 season, Aucoin made the Capitals opening night roster due to injuries of other forwards.
 He played in 27 games for 11 points over the course of the season and was a regular in the playoffs.
 It was the most time he spent in the NHL since 2008.

 On July 21, 2012, Keith signed a one-year two-way deal with the Toronto Maple Leafs organization.
 With the intention to bolster the offense of Maple Leafs affiliate, the Toronto Marlies, Aucoin was directly assigned to the AHL to start the 2012–13 season.
 After the resolution of the NHL lockout, Aucoin was recalled to the Maple Leafs training camp.
 On reassignment to the Marlies, he was claimed off waivers from the New York Islanders on January 17, 2013.
 Despite the shortened season, Aucoin played his first full season in the NHL.
 In 41 games, he produced 6 goals and 12 points in a checking line role and helped the Islanders return to the playoffs for the first time since 2007.

 On July 5, 2013, Keith signed as a free agent to a one-year deal with the St. Louis Blues organization.
 Aucoin's contract with the Blues was not renewed at the end of the season.

 On June 13, 2014, after failing to secure a tryout with any other NHL team, Aucoin signed a two-year deal with Swiss club, HC Ambrì-Piotta of the National League A. Aucoin enjoyed a successful debut season in Europe with Piotta, contributing with 31 points in 41 regular season games.
 Unable to progress to the playoffs, Aucoin left Switzerland after one season, to sign a one-year contract in Germany with EHC München of the Deutsche Eishockey Liga (DEL) on June 19, 2015.
 He remained with EHC München for his final three seasons before officially retiring in 2018.

-Family
+Having played the majority of his career in the AHL, Aucoin finishing seventh all-time in league scoring was later inducted as a part of the 2022 Class to the AHL Hall of Fame.

+Post playing career

+Aucoin returned to Massachusetts following his 17 year professional career, spending four seasons (2018–2022) within the coaching ranks of the EHL with the Boston Jr. Rangers and Worcester Jr. Railers.